3box/keramik/keramik/src/simulation.md

 ### Example Custom Simulation for cas-benchmark

-Use this example to run a simulation you can pass in the the cas-api-url, the network-type, and the private secret ket as the controller.
+Use this example to run a simulation you can pass in the the cas-api-url, the network-type, and the private secret key in the spec.
-By default the casNetwork is set to "https://cas-dev-direct.3boxlabs.com" and the casController is set to the private key of the controller DID.
+By default the casNetwork and casController are set to run against cas-dev-direct Api.

-casNetwork: The url of the CAS network to run the simulation against.
+`casNetwork`: The url of the CAS network to run the simulation against.

-casController: The private key of the controller DID to use for the simulation.
+`casController`: The private key of the controller DID to use for the simulation.

 ```yaml
 # cas-benchmark.yaml
 ---